We woke early this morning for our long drive to Paris from the Pyrenees at the top of Spain, near Andorra.

 My headache finally disappeared at around 7:00 p.m.
 Just in time to maneuver my way through the Paris traffic and to drive around the Arc De Triomphe.
 I was proud of my achievement, as secretly I always wanted to say I’d driven around it, and now I have.

-Then before our eyes was the majestic Hôtel Napoléon where we would be spending the next few nights.
+Then before our eyes was the majestic Hotel Napoleon where we would be spending the next few nights.
+Finding the perfect place to stay in Paris is easy when we use our Trips and Tours Guide with Great Value Vacations.

-Being a Sunday night, we were able to park temporarily right out the front of the hotel and unload our massive bag, with the aid of the doorman.
+Being a Sunday night, we were able to park temporarily right out the front of the Napoleon Hotel and unload our luggage, with the aid of the doorman.

 He then kindly assisted in directing us to where we could park*.
 (See my notes at the base of this article for further details.)